 And Birnam is all in; not only does he have bottles hidden in light fixtures, he’s got them hanging by strings outside the window of his New York highrise so his concerned brother and sort-of girlfriend won’t find them.
 At one point, desperate for a fix, he even heads out to cash in his beloved typewriter at a pawn shop only to discover that they’re all closed due to Yom Kippur (apparently only Jewish people ran pawn shops in 1945).

 We don’t know if Birnam is going to sober up by the end of the movie or not, but we leave him at his typewriter.
 The story title we see him type before the credits roll? *73-year old spoiler alert* The Bottle.

-- Fear and Loathing in Las Vegas, starring “I’m road tripping to Vegas and just plain trippin’!” with journalist Johnny Depp (making his second appearance on this list!)
+- Fear and Loathing in Las Vegas, starring “I’m road tripping to Vegas and just plain trippin’!” journalist Johnny Depp (making his second appearance on this list!)

-- Factotum, starring “What the hell am I doing portraying a poet laureate?” with poet laureate Matt Dillon.
+- Factotum, starring “What the hell am I doing portraying a poet laureate?” poet laureate Matt Dillon.

 Writers Are Romantic

 Movies—even those set in modern times—often have their writer protagonist wield a typewriter.
 Sure, those taps sound better than the clacks of a common keyboard, and errors become easier to correct (sorry, Wite-Out).
 But is it really romantic?

 While it had absolutely no business beating out Saving Private Ryan for best picture, 1998’s Shakespeare in Love puts a face on arguably the most famous and influential writer in history and turns him into a true romantic as we know the word today.